PX4/PX4-user_guide/en/flight_modes/return.md

 ### Fixed Wing (FW)

 Fixed-wing aircraft use a [mission landing return type](#mission_landing_return) by default:
-- If a mission landing is defined, fly direct to the mission landing start point and then land.
+- If a valid mission landing is defined, fly direct to the mission landing start point and then land.
 - Otherwise fly directly to the home position and circle above it at radius [NAV_LOITER_RAD](#NAV_LOITER_RAD).

 If not following a mission landing, and [RTL_LAND_DELAY](#RTL_LAND_DELAY) is set to -1, the vehicle will land as described in the topic: [Landing (Fixed Wing)](../flying/fixed_wing_landing.md).